RoamJS/query-builder/README.md

 ### Aliases

 By default, query results display the query logic itself for the label.
 To display an alias for the given query, add a block that says Alias as a child block of the query, with the value of the alias nested below that.

+## Discourse Graphs

+This extension implements the Discourse Graph protocol, developed by Joel Chan.
+To enable the features associated with this protocol, toggle the `Discourse Graphs Enabled` switch.

+For more about the suite of tools this mode brings, checkout our documentation for how to use this extension at https://oasis-lab.gitbook.io/roamresearch-discourse-graph-extension/.

+Contact Joel Chan (joelchan@umd.edu or [@JoelChan86](https://twitter.com/joelchan86) on Twitter or in the #discourse-graph channel on the [Academia Roamana Discord](https://discord.gg/FHrtGe25AJt)) for more details!